adanlbenito/flexfx_kit/README.md

     ir_coeff[0] = ir_coeff[1200] = FQ(+1.0);
 }

-// Process samples (from the mixer function) and properties.
-Send results to stage 2. void dsp_thread1( int* samples, const int* property ) {
+void dsp_thread1( int* samples, const int* property ) {
     // Check for properties containing new cabsim IR data, save new data to RAM